tatsutron/mistercon/README.md

 * Search for games by name and launch them from your phone
 * Mark the best games to create a list of your favorites
-* Automatically import information about your games, including front and back covers, from [OpenVGDB](https://github.com/OpenVGDB))
+* Import metadata for your games, including front and back cover images, from [OpenVGDB](https://github.com/OpenVGDB)
 * ([Patron](https://patreon.com/tatsutron) only) Launch games by scanning QR codes with your phone's camera

-More features are always underway.
+More features are always in development.
 Follow our [Patreon](https://patreon.com/tatsutron) for behind-the-scenes updates.

 # Patrons

 This project would have died a long time ago if it weren't for the incredible generosity of our patrons!
 If you like our work (and have some spare money lying around, and you feel like it) please consider [supporting us on Patreon](https://patreon.com/tatsutron).
-You'll be helping mistercon be as polished and feature-rich as it can be, plus you'll get rewards and bonus features! 💚💖
+You'll be helping mistercon be as polished and feature-rich as it can be, plus you'll get rewards and bonus features!

 * **Aaron Thompson** 💙
 * **Arufonsu** 💙